gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

     └── gigadb-website
 ```

-All the leaves op the tree are _Gitlab projects_, the nodes are _Gitlab groups_.
+All the leaves of the tree are _Gitlab projects_, the nodes are _Gitlab groups_.
 The distinction is important as the Gitlab API endpoints are different.

 >**Note:** This documentation is only concerned with variables and pipelines under the Forks group.